AIEdtech/forest-sentinel/README.md

 ## 🌲 Overview

 Forest Sentinel is a real-time forest risk monitoring system that uses satellite data from NASA and ESA to detect and predict forest fires, deforestation, and ecological threats.
 The system works through clouds using Sentinel-1 SAR technology and provides 7-day risk forecasts.
+This project has been created as part of NASA Space Apps Hackathon!!

 ## ✨ Key Features